Skip to main content

 Class inheritance

-When using this rule, Semgrep OSS matches code that throws ExampleException but not BadRequest.
+When using this rule, Semgrep CE matches code that throws ExampleException but not BadRequest.
 Check other files in the docs/class_inheritance directory.
 In the context of all files, you can find that this match does not capture the whole picture.
 The BadRequest extends ExampleException:

 File example_exception.java: